Antiferromagnetic domain walls under spin-orbit torque: Domain wall oscillations

 This is similar in form to Eq.~\eqref{eq:Newton_dampingForcing} which was studied in Sec.~\ref{sec:propagatingDW}.
 We may tentatively use the result in Eq.~\eqref{eq:velocity_smallcurrent}, which now takes the form

-This gives periodic oscillations of the domain wall.
-Figure~\ref{fig:oscillatory_dw_position_velocity}a shows the position and Fig.~\ref{fig:oscillatory_dw_position_velocity}b the velocity of the domain wall for the simulation in Fig.~\ref{fig:oscillatory_dw_snapshots}.
-Figure~\ref{fig:oscillatory_dw_position_velocity}b shows also a comparison between the velocity of the domain wall and the theoretical result \eqref{eq:velocity_oscillations}.
-The agreement is excellent regarding both the amplitude and the frequency of oscillations.
+and gives periodic in space oscillations of the domain wall.
+Figure~\ref{fig:oscillatory_dw_position_velocity} shows the position and the velocity of the domain wall for the simulation in Fig.~\ref{fig:oscillatory_dw_snapshots-1}.
+Figure~\ref{fig:oscillatory_dw_position_velocity}b also shows a comparison between the velocity of the domain wall in the simulation and the form \eqref{eq:velocity_oscillations}.
+The agreement is excellent with respect to both the amplitude and the frequency of oscillations.
+Figure~\ref{fig:oscillatory_dw_position_velocity} shows that the oscillatory state is very rapidly achieved, and this is due to the large damping ($\alpha=1$) used in the simulation.
 The result \eqref{eq:velocity_oscillations} is expected to be valid for low velocities, $|v| \ll 1$, since it is based on the perturbative method of Sec.~\ref{sec:propagatingDW}.
 Also, we have ignored Eq.~\eqref{eq:Phi_p2_p3}, which should be a valid approximation for $|\omega| \ll 1$.
 In conclusion, the result \eqref{eq:velocity_oscillations} is expected to be valid for $\storque_2, \storque_3 \ll 1$, which also imply $|v|, |\omega| \ll1$.
 Nevertheless, the accuracy of the result \eqref{eq:velocity_oscillations} for the simulation in Fig.~\ref{fig:oscillatory_dw_position_velocity} is surprising given the approximations involved in its derivation.

+When the DM interaction is added, the precessional motion does not occur as already mentioned in Sec.~\ref{sec:precession}.
+In the present case, the lack of precessional motion means that oscillating motion is not expected to occur either.
+Numerical simulations show that a domain wall under polarization $\storque_2\e_2 + \storque_3 e_3$ for small $\storque_3$, propagates with a constant velocity, and no oscillating motion occurs.